|A creamy chicken soup that uses strips of flour tortillas as a dumpling.|

 - 1 tablespoon of chopped parsley

 Melt the butter in the bottom of a soup pot or Dutch oven.
 Saute the onion, celery and carrots until tender, about 5 minutes.
 Add the chicken broth, chicken base, salt, pepper, and poultry seasoning and bring to a boil.
-Cut the flour tortillas in half and then into thin strips and stir them into the soup.
-If you prefer a firmer texture to the tortilla dumpling, wait to add the strips in at the end - see notes below.
+Cut the flour tortillas in half and then into thin strips and toss them in the flour.
+Shake off excess and add to soup.
 Bring back up to a boil, reduce heat, and simmer on low for 20 minutes.
 Stir in the chicken, parsley and cream; heat just long enough to warm through.

 I used leftover chicken from the freezer to make this soup.
-Next time you roast a chicken (or pick up a deli rotisserie chicken), go ahead and roast two of them in your larger roasting pan.
+Next time you roast a chicken go ahead and roast two of them in your larger roasting pan.
 Let the second chicken cool down and pull the meat off, placing it into 2 to 3 cup portions in freezer bags and freeze.
 May also substitute 8 cups of homemade chicken stock.

-Tip: If you want the soup a little thicker and more like chicken and dumplings, reserve a bit of the chicken broth or heavy cream and add a tablespoon of cornstarch to it to make a slurry.
+Tip: If you want the soup even thicker and more like chicken and dumplings, reserve a bit of the chicken broth or heavy cream and add a tablespoon of cornstarch to it to make a slurry.
 Stir into the soup toward the end and cook until thickened.
+You can omit the cream and use a can of condensed cream of chicken soup if you like.

 Requires Adobe Reader - download it free!